top of page

 • Letters Testamentary and Letters of Administration: These documents authorize the executor or administrator to manage the decedent’s estate.
 Letters of Testamentary are issued when there is a valid will, while Letters of Administration are used when there is no will or the named executor cannot serve.
 They grant authority to access bank accounts, manage real estate, pay debts, and distribute assets.

 • Intestate Succession Laws: When there is no will, Texas intestate succession laws determine how the estate is divided among legal heirs, starting with spouses and children and extending to other relatives as needed.
-Understanding these laws helps ensure the estate is distributed according to state rules.

 • Recent Updates to Probate Law: Staying current on changes to Texas probate law is crucial.
 Recent updates include new rules for handling digital assets, using transfer-on-death deeds for real estate, and modifying small estate affidavit requirements.
 These changes can affect how estates are planned and probated.